jenia91/stm32-ili9341-touch-PWM-SPI-ADC-I2C-Project/README.md

-STM32 Smart Irrigation GUI – HAL, ILI9341, XPT2046
+Smart Irrigation GUI (STM32F4 + ILI9341 + Touch)

 Small STM32F4 project that ports the core parts of my smart irrigation system into a clean STM32CubeIDE workspace.

-This repository focuses on working drivers (SPI TFT + touch, software I2C, ADC, PWM, relay) and a simple GUI that can be reused as a template for future embedded projects.
+The focus here is a working GUI, SPI TFT + touch, software I2C, ADC, relay and servo PWM that can be reused as a template for future embedded projects.

 Overview

 The firmware runs on an STM32F4 microcontroller and provides:

-SPI TFT display with a simple GUI (3 screens)

-Resistive touch controller (XPT2046)

-Real-time clock (DS1307) over software I2C

-Temperature sensor (LM75) over software I2C

-Light sensor on ADC1

-Relay output for load control

-Servo output with 50 Hz PWM

-Soil and rain sensors are not connected in this STM32 version, so they are not shown in the UI.

-Features

-Three main screens:

-Startup – project title and navigation buttons

-Check – read time, temperature, light and test the relay + servo

-Project – periodic screen that shows live time, temperature, light and placeholder text for future logic

-Software I2C on PB6 / PB7 for:

-DS1307 real-time clock

-LM75 temperature sensor

-SPI1 for:

-ILI9341 TFT display

-XPT2046 touch controller (shares SPI bus)

-PWM servo control:

-TIM4 CH3 on PB8

-50 Hz, 600–2400 µs pulse mapped to 0–180 degrees

-Relay output:

-PB12 drives an external relay module (active high)

-Light sensor:

-ADC1, channel on PC0 (IN10), scaled to 0–100 % for the GUI

-Debug LED on PB13 (toggles during I2C and periodic updates)

-All code is written in C using STM32 HAL and tested on real hardware.

-Hardware

-STM32F4 development board (CubeIDE project, HSI → PLL 168 MHz)

-ILI9341 320x240 TFT over SPI1

-XPT2046 resistive touch controller (shared SPI1)

-DS1307 RTC (I2C)
+SPI TFT display with a simple touch GUI (3 screens)

+Software I2C for DS1307 real-time clock and LM75 temperature sensor

+ADC input for a light sensor

+PWM output for a servo motor

+Digital output for a relay module

+Debug LED for quick visual feedback while reading sensors

+All code is written in C using STM32 HAL and tested directly on hardware.

+GUI and Screens

+The UI is divided into three screens:

+Startup

+Project title

+Three navigation buttons: Check, Setup, Project

+Check

+Buttons to read:

+Time from DS1307

+Temperature from LM75

+Light percentage from ADC

+Relay test button:

+Toggles a relay output

+When the relay is ON, the servo starts sweeping between 0 and 180 degrees

+Setup

+Simple configuration screen with three rows:

+Hour

+Minute

+Temperature threshold

+Each row has a numeric value box and a “+” button

+Long press on a button repeats the increment

+Project

+Periodic refresh once per second

+Shows:

+Current time (RTC or user-set software time)

+Temperature and threshold

+Light percentage

+Placeholder line for future irrigation logic

+Peripherals and Interfaces
+Communication Interfaces
+Interface	Purpose	Implementation
+SPI1	TFT display + touch controller	HAL SPI (blocking) I2C (SW)	DS1307 RTC, LM75 temperature	Bit-banged on PB6/PB7
+ADC1	Light sensor	Single channel on PC0
+PWM	Servo control	TIM4 CH3 on PB8
+GPIO	Relay and debug LED	PB12, PB13 outputs
+Hardware Summary

+STM32F4 development board (HSI to PLL at 168 MHz)

+ILI9341 320x240 TFT display over SPI1

+XPT2046 resistive touch controller (shares SPI1)

+DS1307 real-time clock (I2C)

 LM75 temperature sensor (I2C)

-Light sensor connected to ADC1 on PC0
+Light sensor connected to ADC1 on PC0 (IN10)

-Servo (for example MG90S) on PB8 (TIM4_CH3)
+Servo motor (for example MG90S) on PB8 driven by 50 Hz PWM

 Relay module on PB12

-Common 3.3 V / 5 V supply with shared GND between MCU, sensors and servo/relay
+Common power supply and shared GND between MCU, sensors, servo and relay

 Pin Map (core signals)
 Function	MCU pin	Notes
+TFT SCK / MISO / MOSI	PA5 / PA6 / PA7	SPI1 bus shared with XPT2046
-TFT + touch SPI	SPI1 (PA5/6/7)	SCK / MISO / MOSI, CS pins in gpio.c
+TFT / Touch CS	See gpio.c	Chip-select pins configured in CubeMX / gpio.c
-I2C SCL	PB6	Software I2C bit-bang
+I2C SCL (SW)	PB6	Software I2C bit-bang
-I2C SDA	PB7	Software I2C bit-bang
+I2C SDA (SW)	PB7	Software I2C bit-bang
-Light sensor (ADC)	PC0	ADC1 IN10
+Light sensor	PC0	ADC1 IN10, scaled to 0–100%
-Servo PWM	PB8	TIM4 CH3, 50 Hz PWM
+Servo PWM	PB8	TIM4 CH3, 50 Hz, 600–2400 µs pulse width
-Relay control	PB12	Push-pull output to relay IN
-Debug LED	PB13	Indicates I2C/sensor activity
-Power, ground	VCC, GND	All modules share the same ground
+Relay control	PB12	Push-pull output to relay module input (active high) Debug LED	PB13	Toggles during I2C / periodic refresh Power / GND	VCC, GND	All modules share the same ground

-For exact SPI chip-select and reset pins, see Core/Src/gpio.c and the CubeMX .ioc file.
+For exact chip-select and reset pins of the display and touch controller, see Core/Src/gpio.c and the CubeMX .ioc file.

+Timing and PWM

+System clock is configured from HSI through PLL to 168 MHz.

+TIM4 is configured with:

+1 µs tick (Prescaler = 83)

+Period = 19999 for a 20 ms frame (50 Hz PWM)

+Servo mapping:

+0 degrees → 600 µs

+180 degrees → 2400 µs
+The code linearly maps 0–180 degrees to this pulse width range and writes it into TIM4 CH3 compare register.

 Build and Flash

 Toolchain: STM32CubeIDE

+Steps:

+Clone this repository.

-Open the .ioc file in STM32CubeIDE and let it generate the project if needed.
+Open the project in STM32CubeIDE using the existing .ioc file.

-Build the project in Release or Debug configuration.
+Build the project in Debug or Release configuration.

-Flash the firmware using ST-LINK directly from CubeIDE.
+Flash the firmware to the board using ST-LINK.

-Clock and timers:

-System clock configured from HSI through PLL to 168 MHz.

-TIM4 configured with 1 µs tick and period 19999 for 50 Hz PWM on PB8.
+Open a serial terminal or use the on-board debug LED to observe activity.

+No RTOS is used, the main loop is fully event-driven with HAL and small delays to limit CPU usage.

-Repository structure
+Repository Structure
 Core/
   Inc/
     main.h